FAQ Schema That Gets Cited by AI — Structure, Markup, and E-Commerce Examples

 1. HTML details/summary elements

-The simplest approach.
-Native HTML, no JavaScript required, accessible by default:
+The simplest one.
+Native HTML, no JavaScript, accessible by default:

 <details>